-Day 5, Fri, 2 Feb.
+Day 5, Tue, 3 Feb.
 Caño Negro.
 As most of Caño Negro is only accessible by boat, we'll take a couple of boat tours into the reserve today: one in the early morning, one in the late afternoon.
 This is typically the dry season here, and the receding waters will begin to concentrate the birds at the ponds and pools that remain.
 Our knowledgeable boatmen will pilot us to the best birding areas, and we should tally an excellent list of herons, ibises, shorebirds, and kingfishers as we search for some of the rarer species of the region.
 Pinnated Bittern, the immense Jabiru, Russet-naped Wood-Rail, the elusive Yellow-breasted Crake (best place to see this species in the country), the shy Sungrebe, Black-collared Hawk, Snail Kite, Mangrove Cuckoo, and the very localized Nicaraguan Grackle will be among the many species we'll be targeting as we enjoy our time on the water.
 There are bound to be some good photographic opportunities on the boat trips, so be sure your camera batteries are charged!
 In the heat of the day, we'll return to the lodge for lunch and a siesta break, time to catch up on your sleep, and/or cool off in the lodge's lovely swimming pool.
 Night at Caño Negro Natural Lodge.

-At Caño Negro, we'll look for water birds including the shy Sungrebe.
-Photograph by participant Charlotte Byers.
+At Caño Negro, we'll look for the beautiful Black-collared Hawk, which is found in watery habitats throughout much of Central and South America.
+Photograph by participant Linda Rudolph.

-Day 6, Sat, 3 Feb.
+Day 6, Wed, 4 Feb.
 Caño Negro to Arenal.
 After a final morning around Caño Negro, we'll be on our way to the beautiful Arenal Volcano region.
 We may stop for lunch in the town of La Fortuna, so named as it escaped the wrath of the 1968 volcanic eruption that wiped out a couple of other local villages.
 From here, if the weather is clear, we will get our first close-up views of the impressive volcano towering over the surrounding forests.
 After lunch, we'll move on to our lodge, beautifully situated in a very lush, birdy area with superb front row views of the volcano and the nearby Lake Arenal.
 After settling in, we'll be sure to get some afternoon birding in nearby.
 Flowering hedges on the hotel grounds are magnets for all sorts of hummers, perhaps including the dainty Black-crested Coquette, and the gardens can be incredible for a variety of toucans, trogons, flycatchers, tanagers, and more.
 Night at Arenal Observatory Lodge.